oubiwann/clj-openstack/README.rst

 ==================

 The easiest way to get started with `clj-rackspace` is to play with it in the REPL.
-From the rpoject directory, just do this at the command line prompt:
+From the project directory, just do this at the command line prompt:

 .. code:: bash